 Attleboro Campus: The Attleboro Campus is located in the Attleboro Corporate complex at 11 Field Road, Attleboro, MA.
 The campus consists of one building with classrooms, laboratories, offices and a cafeteria.
 Day, Evening and Saturday classes are offered at the Attleboro campus.
 The campus is open 8:00 am - 10:00 pm Monday through Friday.
 The main telephone number is (774) 357-3527.
 Parking is free and available in our adjacent parking lots.
-The Attleboro campus is patrolled by contract security (Securitas, Inc.) during business hours.
+The Attleboro campus is patrolled by contract security (ISA) during business hours.
 These security officers have no police authority.
 Bristol Community College does not have residential facilities (student housing).

 New Bedford Campus: The New Bedford Campus located at 800 Purchase Street, New Bedford, MA.
 The campus consists of one building with classrooms, laboratories and offices.
 Day and Evening classes are offered at the New Bedford campus.
 The campus is open 7:00 am - 10:00 pm Monday through Friday; 8:00 am - 4:00 pm on Saturday.
 The main telephone number is (774) 357-4000.
 Parking is available on city streets (parking meters) and in nearby public parking garages.
 A Bristol Community College police officer is scheduled at the New Bedford campus 7:00 am - 3:00 pm Monday through Friday.
-Contract security officers (Securitas, Inc.) patrol the campus 3:00 pm - 10:00 pm Monday through Friday; 8:00 am - 4:00 pm on Saturday.
+Contract security officers (ISA) patrol the campus 3:00 pm - 10:00 pm Monday through Friday; 8:00 am - 4:00 pm on Saturday.
 These security officers have no police authority.
 Bristol Community College does not have residential facilities (student housing).

-Taunton Campus: The Taunton Campus is located in the Silver City Galleria Mall at 2 Galleria Mall Drive, Taunton, MA.
-The 26,000 square foot campus consists of classrooms, laboratories and a library.
+Taunton Campus: The Taunton Campus is located at 2 Hamilton Street, Taunton, MA.
+The campus consists of classrooms, laboratories, a gymnasium and a library.
 Day and Evening classes are offered at the Taunton campus.
 The campus is open 8:00 am - 10:00 pm Monday through Friday.
 The main telephone number is (774) 357-3767.
 Parking is free and available in our adjacent parking lots.
-The Taunton campus is patrolled by contract security (Securitas, Inc.) during business hours.
+The Taunton campus is patrolled by contract security (ISA) during business hours.
 These security officers have no police authority.
 Bristol Community College does not have residential facilities (student housing).